 Auto.
-Ths feature returns you to automatic view mode.
+Ths feature returns you to auto view.

 In addition to multiple view options, your touchscreen adds some features to give you more information.

-After using the set up for a conventional trailer, for example, the display always shows you a small, top-view representation of your truck and trailer.
+For example, after setting up a conventional trailer, the display shows a small top-view representation of your truck and trailer.

 This representation shows two, different-colored lines: A black line shows you where your trailer is in relation to your vehicle.
-A white line gives you a projection of where your trailer will go based on your current steering wheel position
+A white line gives you a projection of where your trailer may go based on your current steering wheel position

-Note: When you move the steering wheel, the white line indicates where the trailer will go based on your steering wheel input.
+Note: When you move the steering wheel, the white line indicates where the trailer may go based on your steering wheel input.

-When you turn your steering wheel to the left, the trailer moves to the right; when you turn your steering wheel to the right, the trailer moves to the left.
+When you turn your steering wheel to the left, the trailer moves to the right.
+When you turn your steering wheel to the right, the trailer moves to the left.

-When you turn the wheel, the small representation shows you two zones to warn you of a possible jackknife condition.
-The view shows you your truck and trailer position and provides visual feedback to help you avoid jackknifing entirely.
+When you turn the steering wheel, a small representation shows you two zones to warn you of a possible jackknife condition.
+The view shows your truck and trailer position and provides visual feedback to help avoid a jackknife condition entirely.

 The yellow zone warns you of a potential jackknife position.
-When you enter into this zone, it's best to put your vehicle back into drive (D) and pull forward.
+When you enter into this zone, it is recommended to put your vehicle back into drive (D) and pull forward.
 Moving forward helps put the truck and trailer back into an in-line position.

-The RED zone indicates that you need to put the truck into drive (D) and pull forward immediately.
+The red zone indicates that you need to put the truck into drive (D) and pull forward immediately.